 Business is the life of the economy.
 It is the job creation engine.
 Ideally, only paid out profits (dividends), salaries, and wages, should be taxed.
 Business should be encouraged to reinvest profits thereby creating more jobs.

 Some governments do the opposite of job creation.
 They create conditions for unions to destroy wealth and jobs.
-They allow closed shops, which force workers to join unions and expand unions’ agendas.
+They allow closed shop workplaces, which force workers to join unions and expand unions’ agendas.
 This practice should end.
-However, unions and management must find ways to work together as they do at Southwest Airlines.
+However, unions and management must find ways to work together as they do at Southwest Airlines and other progressive firms.
 If they do not, many businesses will continue to destroy value, and lose jobs.